- Do I send payment?

 - Can I renew my permit after it has expired?

 Yes, the CTC allows you to renew your permit any time after it has expired.
-If you renew your permit more than 18 months after the expiration date, a new Live Scan (fingerprinting) is required.
+If you renew your permit more than 18 months after the expiration date, and hold no other documents with the Commission, a new Live Scan (fingerprinting) is required.
 (See live scan information above.)

 - I need to renew my Associate Teacher permit, but I did not complete the additional 15 units, is there an extension?